 That realization that my behavior wasn’t actually normal, that I wasn’t just “a bit dramatic” was a huge turning point in my life.
 I realized that I was doing serious lasting harm to myself and the people around me.

 I’ve done eight years of work, often involving DBT, and it has completely changed my life.

 If you struggle with any of these things check out DBT.
 Ask your doctor or therapist about it, see if there are any groups in your area, read all of the books you can!
-Be proactive about your mental health!
+Be proactive about your mental health and then create an action plan!
 I truly believe that we can all benefit from having more healthy coping mechanisms in our lives.